Kids’ Style: What the Royal Children Wear

 Luxury Spanish baby and toddler clothes in simple, classic designs.
 Princess Charlotte wore a dress by the brand for the Queen’s birthday photo.

 Another Spanish brand royals love.
 Prince George wore knitwear by Fina Ejerique for the Queen’s birthday photo.

 The Royals Wear High Street…

 Thought the royal children only wore designer kidswear brands?
 Think again.
-Prince George has been spotted in Cath Kidson, while Princess Amalia of Nassau wore Zara for her first released photograph.
-Infanta Sofía & Leonor of Spain often wear matching outfits from the likes of Mango Kids, while Isla Phillips has been spotted in Crocs and a Gap romper.
+Princess Charlotte is often spotted in Zara dresses, and a pair of embroidered John Lewis dungarees instantly sold out after she was pictured in them on Fathers Day.
+In his third birthday photo Prince Louis can be seen sporting a pair of adidas Duramo trainers.
+Meanwhile, Infanta Sofía and Leonor of Spain often wear matching outfits from the likes of Mango Kids, and Isla Phillips has been spotted in Crocs and a Gap romper.